Abhinay1997/Abhinay1997/README.md

 I've previosuly worked on enterprise iOS App Development using Swift.
 I am also a Google Summer of Code, 2019 alumnus from [Project PANOPTES](https://www.projectpanoptes.org/) where I built web demos and a CLI tool for timelapse generation from FITS files.

-I'm a regular contributor to [huggingface/diffusers](https://github.com/huggingface/diffusers) and so far I've added:
+I'm excited about AI/ML as a potential tool to accelerate human progress and open source as a major key to that.
+To that end, I regularly contribute to [huggingface/diffusers](https://github.com/huggingface/diffusers) and so far I've added:

 1. [Checkpoint Merger Pipeline](https://github.com/huggingface/diffusers/blob/main/examples/community/README.md#checkpoint-merger-pipeline): A community pipeline for merging diffusion model checkpoints that can be loaded by the DiffusionPipeline class.
 2. [UnCLIPTextInterpolationPipeline](https://github.com/huggingface/diffusers/blob/main/examples/community/README.md#unclip-text-interpolation-pipeline): A community pipeline to interpolate between the CLIP text embeddings of two text prompts and generate images from the intermediate embeddings.